Prasat Ta Krabey

-Prasat Ta Krabey or Prasat Ta Krabei, in Khmer (ប្រាសាទតាក្របី) and also known as Prasat Ta Khwai, in Thai (ปราสาทตาควาย), is a disputed Khmer temple which was built during Angkor period, the golden age of Cambodian history.
-This 11th century religious site was constructed in order to be dedicated to Hindu god Shiva and has become a tourist attraction site in Cambodia.
+Prasat Ta Krabey (ប្រាសាទតាក្របី) or Prasat Ta Khwai (ปราสาทตาควาย) is a temple built under the Khmer kings Suryavarman I and Udayadityavarman II during the Angkor period.
+The 11th–century religious site was dedicated to the Hindu god Shiva.

+Before the Cambodian–Thai border dispute in 2025, this temple was an tourist attraction in both Cambodia and Thailand.

 Etymology

-Prasat Ta Krabey literally means Grandfather Buffalo Temple.
-Prasat (ប្រាសាទ) is a Khmer word, derived from Sanskrit word (prāsāda) (प्रासाद), means temple.
-Ta (តា) means grandfather and the word Krabey (ក្របី) means buffalo.
+Prasat Ta Khwai or Prasat Ta Krabey both literally mean "Grandfather Buffalo Temple".

+The word "Prasat" in both (ปราสาท) and (ប្រាសាទ) is derived from the Sanskrit word (prāsāda) (प्रासाद), meaning temple.
+The word "Ta" (ตา) and (តា) means grandfather, while "Khwai" in (ควาย) and "Krabei" in (ក្របី) mean buffalo.

 Plan and features

-Ta Krabey temple consists of a single central sanctuary, where houses a Shiva Linga, named Svayabhuva Linga (ស្វ័យលិង្គ), which means the self-emergence Linga and four gopuras face to all four directions in total area of 900 square meters.
-This sandstone temple was decorated with some carvings, especially the depiction of god Yama mounts on a buffalo as his vehicle, however the construction work of the temple was unfinished as most of the exterior surface of the central tower has no carving.
-According to architectural style, this temple was built in 12th or 13th century in Bayon style but it is believed that it started being constructed in 11th century.
-Nowadays, the temple is surrounded by Dângrêk Mountains jungle that provides cool shade and fresh air for visitors.
+Ta Krabey temple consists of a single central sanctuary, which houses a Shiva Linga, named Svayabhuva Linga, which means the self-emergence Linga and four gopuras face to all four directions in total area of 900 square meters.
+This laterite temple was decorated with some carvings, especially the depiction of god Yama mounts on a buffalo as his vehicle, however the construction work of the temple was unfinished as most of the exterior surface of the central tower has no carving.

 Location

-The temple is located on Dangrek mountain range on the Cambodian-Thai border in disputed territory, around 25 km northwest of Samraong city which is the capital of Oddar Meanchey province and around 12 km east of another Angkorian ancient temple, Prasat Ta Muen Thom.
-Tourists can travel from Samraong city along the national road 56 and a mountainous concrete road that leads to this ancient site.
+The temple is located in the Dangrek mountain range, along the disputed Cambodia—Thailand border.

+From the Cambodia side, it is about 85 km from the capital of Oddar Meanchey province.
+From the Thailand side, it lies within Ban Thai Niyom Phatthana, Village No. 17, Bak Dai Subdistrict, Phanom Dong Rak district, Surin province, approximately 12 km east of another Angkorian temple, Prasat Ta Muen Thom.

-Cambodian soldiers have claimed that this temple is situated in Bosthom village, Kouk Khpos commune, Banteay Ampil district, Oddar Meanchey province, Cambodia.
-On the Thailand side, its location falls within Phanom Dong Rak District of Surin province.
+History

+Early history

+According to its architectural style, The temple was built in the 12th or 13th century in the Bayon architectural style, although it is believed that construction began in the 11th century.
+The temple is located on the Dangrek mountain range, and its surroundings are now covered by jungle.

+Border disputes

 Ownership of the temple has been subject to the Cambodian–Thai border dispute, and military clashes near the temple occurred in 2008 and 2011.

-As of November 1st, the temple area is occupied by the cambodian armed forces following classes in July 2025.
+On July 24, 2025, Cambodian forces reportedly occupied the Temple.
+Three days later, on July 27, both countries claimed sovereignty over the area.
+Subsequently, on July 30, a Thai army spokesman acknowledged that the Cambodian army had seized control of the temple grounds following clashes.

+However, on 15 December 2025, Thailand was able to retake the temple, and there are plans to restore it in the future following the resolution of the Cambodia–Thailand border dispute.
+On 27 December 2025, Cambodia and Thailand agreed to a ceasefire, halting military operations in the area.
+The temple sustained damage during the clashes, and subsequent assessments indicated that it remains technically restorable once stable civilian control and security conditions are in place.